Adolfo Bioy Casares: Biography

 Adolfo Bioy Casares was born on September 15, 1914, in Buenos Aires, the only child of Adolfo Bioy Domecq and Marta Ignacia Casares Lynch.
 He was born in Recoleta, a neighborhood of Buenos Aires traditionally inhabited by upper-class families, where he would reside the majority of his life.
 Due to his family's high social class, he was able to dedicate himself exclusively to literature and, at the same time, distinguish his work from the traditional literary medium of his time.
 He wrote his first story ("Iris y Margarita") at the age of eleven.
 He began his secondary education in the Instituto Libre de Segunda Enseñanza at the Universidad de Buenos Aires.
 Later, he started but did not end up finishing degrees in law, philosophy, and literature.
 Fueled by disappointment with the university atmosphere, he moved to a family ranch where, when he didn't have visitors, he devoted himself almost entirely to his study of literature.
-By the time he reached his late twenties, he maintained proficiency in Spanish, English, French (which he spoke from the age of 4) and German.
+By the time he reached his late twenties, he was proficient in Spanish, English, French (which he spoke from the age of 4) and German.
 Between 1929 and 1937 Bioy Casares published a number of books (Prólogo, 17 disparos contra lo porvenir, Caos, La nueva tormenta, La estatua casera, Luis Greve, muerto) that he would later disdain, restricting additional publications and refusing to discuss them, labeling all his work previous to 1940 as 'horrible'.

 In 1932 he met Jorge Luis Borges at Villa Ocampo, a house in San Isidro belonging to Victoria Ocampo.
 There, she often hosted different international figures and organized cultural celebrations, one of which brought Borges and Bioy Casares together.
 Bioy Casares recalled that on that particular occasion, the two writers stepped away from the rest of the guests, only to be reprimanded by Ocampo.
 This reproach provoked them to leave the gathering and return to the city together.
 The journey sealed a lifelong friendship and many influential literary collaborations.
-Under the pseudonyms H. Bustos Domecq and Benito Suárez Lynch, the two teamed up on a variety of projects from short stories (Seis problemas para don Isidro Parodi, Dos fantasías memorables, Un modelo para la muerte), to screenplays (Los orilleros, Invasión), and fantastic fiction (Antología de la literatura fantástica, Cuentos breves y extraordinarios).
+Under the pseudonyms H. Bustos Domecq and Benito Suárez Lynch, the two teamed up on a variety of projects from short stories (Seis problemas para don Isidro Parodi, Dos fantasías memorables, Un modelo para la muerte), to screenplays (Los orilleros, El paraíso de los creyentes, Invasión), and fantastic fiction (Antología de la literatura fantástica, Cuentos breves y extraordinarios).
 Between 1945 and 1955, they directed "El séptimo círculo" ("The Seventh Circle"), a collection of translations of popular English detective fiction, a genre that Borges greatly admired.
 In 2006, Borges, a biographical volume of more than 1600 pages from Bioy Casares' journals, revealed many additional details of the friendship shared by the two writers.
 Bioy Casares had already prepared and corrected the texts some time previously, but he never was able to publish them himself.